matt-mendonca/podium-js/readme.md

 podium js
 ========
 podium js is a presentation platform framework (wat?) for [reveal js](http://revealjs.com/) slide decks.
 It is built on top of [express js](http://expressjs.com/) and [node js](http://nodejs.org/).
-It is inspired by [thehung111's remote presentation controller](https://github.com/thehung111/remote-presentation-controller) (most of the remote code is logically the same) - more on that in a bit.
+It is inspired by [thehung111's remote presentation controller](https://github.com/thehung111/remote-presentation-controller) (much of the remote code is logically the same) - more on that in a bit.

 what it does
 --------------
 podium js is a frame work to make presenting (read: when standing in front of a crowd) your reveal js slides easier.
-It allows you to drop in your already made reveal slides and control them with the built in remote.
+It allows you to drop in your already made reveal slides and control them with the built in controller.

 why
 ----